dxxmsdxy/prompt/README.md

 Let's not complicate this; web pages and APIs can use a simple primitive to communicate with LLMs accessing the page.

-Simply and explicitly express how LLMs should present a page's content.
+Simply and explicitly express how LLMs should present content.

+#### Beyond the web...

+The <prompt> standard also functions as a general purpose prompting design pattern, using a nested DOM-like structure to guide LLM behavior.

 ### Examples: